jjdelorme/ContosoUniversity/README.md

 Rather than running Docker locally, you can use the managed [Cloud Build](https://cloud.google.com/build) service to build the container and automatically push it to your Google Container Registry.

+1. To enable Cloud Run to access your SQL Server instance, you need to configure the application's connection string with the instance's private IP address.
+If you already configured this, then you can skip this step.
+If you used the SQL Server instance's public IP address in your connection string, open the `appsettings.Development.json` file and change the IP address of the SQL Server instance to the instance's private IP address.

 1. Get your Google Cloud Project ID using the `gcloud` tool, for example:
     ```cmd
     gcloud config list